locaal-ai/obs-polyglot/README.md

 ## Introduction

-Polyglot translation AI plugin allows you to translate, locally on your machine, text in multiple languages. ✅ No GPU required, ✅ no cloud costs, ✅ no network and ✅ no downtime!
+Polyglot translation AI plugin allows you to translate text in multiple languages in real-time and locally on your machine. ✅ No GPU required, ✅ no cloud costs, ✅ no network and ✅ no downtime!
 Privacy first - all data stays on your machine.

 It's using the excellent [CTranslate2](https://github.com/OpenNMT/CTranslate2) project from OpenNMT.